Current as of October 2018 | Download print version (in PDF)

 The legal framework for not-for-profit organizations (NPOs) in Afghanistan is primarily based on two framework laws: the Law on Associations and the Law on Non-Governmental Organizations.

 The Law on Associations was signed into law in September 2013.
-It supersedes the Law on Social Organizations, which was enacted in November 2002.
+It supersedes the Law on Social Organizations, which was enacted in 2003.
+Amendments to the Law on Associations were adopted in December 2017 and published in the Official Gazette in February 2018.

 The Law on Non-Governmental Organizations (NGOs) was signed into law in June 2005.
-Proposed amendments to the Law on NGOs are currently undergoing review within the Ministry of Justice.
+Proposed amendments to the Law on NGOs are currently undergoing review within the Ministry of Economy.

 Afghanistan has two main categories of registered, non-governmental, not-for-profit organizations with legal entity status: